tabularaza27/climatechange_ai/events/neurips2021.md

 ## Informational Webinar

-We will be holding two informational webinars answering questions about the mentorship program and how to prepare a successful submission for the workshop.
-(The content for both the webinars will be the same.)
+We recently conducted two informational webinars answering questions about the mentorship program and how to prepare a successful submission for the workshop.
+The video recording of the Aug 11 webinar can be found [here](https://www.youtube.com/watch?v=jBPG2PCshSM).

-[Register here](https://columbiauniversity.zoom.us/meeting/register/tJMvceqvrjkiGdduuI_GBjO7gMD2hd0NlK4V) to attend the webinar on **Aug 10** from 10am-11am Eastern Time (2pm-3pm UTC).<br>
-[Register here](https://columbiauniversity.zoom.us/meeting/register/tJ0kdeihpjwrGdZ0CJbBLlQbiwesJJWjZxWi) to attend the webinar on **Aug 11** from 2pm-3pm Eastern Time (6pm-7pm UTC).<br>

 ## Organizers